-Being a UX designer can be as rewarding as it can be challenging.
-The most challenging part of being a UX designer is having to constantly advocate on the usage of user experience practices, such as user research, usability testing, and other activities which don’t have direct tangible value in the development of a product or service.
+Being a UX designer can be as rewarding, as it can be challenging.
+The most challenging part is having to constantly advocate on behalf of the user.
+Typically arguing on prioritising certain user experience practices, such as user research, usability testing, and other activities which don’t have direct tangible value in the development of a product or service.

 There are two solutions to this pain that all (especially young UX’ers have):